 - Nuts and seeds

-- Dulse flakes, navy leaves and other algae
+- Dulse flakes, nori leaves and other sea vegetables

 - Sun-dried tomatoes